 A few of the programs we offer include:

 - Aftercare addiction program

 Extra-curricular activities like exercise therapy and skiing/snowboarding

-If you’re fighting an opioid addiction, addiction treatment services can save your life.
+If you’re fighting the opioid epidemic with an opioid addiction, addiction treatment services can save your life.
 Soledad House is a safe haven where you can find excellent treatment services and compassionate care that you need during this journey.
-If you’re ready to stop abusing drugs and open up the doors to your future, contact our office now at 866-314-3222.
+If you’re ready to stop abusing drugs and open up the doors to your future, contact our office now at 866.314.3222.
 Successful and lasting sobriety is closer than you think.